 - The knowledge of community members on identifying issues, setting the agenda, assessing and developing policies, and fully participating in the process of discovery, planning, and policy implementation.

 Engaged Dialogue Around Community Issues

-UCI researchers and community members will initiate this effort by empirically examining a set of essential questions including:
+UCI researchers and community members have initiated this effort by empirically examining a set of essential questions including:

 - How are our communities and the larger regional and global context changing?